Canyonlands National Park Overnight River Permits

 - Current use limits have not been reached within the last 10 years.
 Reservations can be made up to 2 days before the launch date.
 There are no daily launch limits.
 A trip start date CANNOT be changed.

 - The trip leader is responsible for ensuring all participants know and understand regulations and the group has the required equipment.
-Review river regulation and required equipment here.
+Review river regulations and required equipment.

 - A permit reservation may be transferred to one alternate trip leader identified during the reservation process.
 Once a permit has been printed, no changes can be made.

 - This permit is valid for noncommercial groups only.
-You must have a National Park Service concession contract in order to lead commercial trips.
+You must have a Commercial Use Authorization in order to lead commercial trips.

-- Academic institutions doing river trips must do so under a Special Use Permit .
-Please visit Academic River Trips for steps on how to obtain a special use permit.
+- Academic institutions require a Special Use Permit for river trips.
+Please visit the Academic River Trips web page for instructions.

 - Cataract Canyon is a challenging stretch of river at all water levels and is only recommended for experienced boaters.
 If you have any questions about boating in Canyonlands National Park, please contact the Backcountry Permit Office.